Home > Good Food > Sourdough > How To: Use + Maintain Banneton Baskets

 1. Wet a cloth with hot soapy water and wipe the entire surface, inside and out, with the cloth.

-2. Rinse the cloth, and repeat to remove any soapy residue.
+2. Rinse the cloth with hot water, and wipe out the basket to remove any soapy residue.

-4. Sprinkle the clean basket with rice flour and set aside to dry.
+4. Sprinkle the clean basket with rice flour and set aside to dry before using.

 That’s it!
 Consider your new proofing basket ready to use!